 Fill in the contact form below and we will get in touch with you to discuss your requirements

-The Croatian island where the new Mamma Mia! movie was filmed will make your heart sing…by Gary Reading, Jul 2018
+The Croatian island where the new Mamma Mia! movie was filmed will make your heart sing…by Well Polished Swansea, Jul 2018

 The one word you should learn while on Vis is ‘pomalo’.
 ‘Pomalo,’ says our smiling guide, when he meets us.
 ‘Pomalo,’ nods an old lady in the street.